depicted-candela/TransitionalSQL/solutions/13_performanceSymphony.md

 ```sql
 EXEC DBMS_STATS.GATHER_TABLE_STATS('PERFORMANCESYMPHONY', 'EMPLOYEES');
 ```

 <p>Now, let's see how the CBO adapts when we run the query a third time.</p>

 ```sql
 SELECT * FROM TABLE(DBMS_XPLAN.DISPLAY_CURSOR(FORMAT=>'ALL'));
 ```

 <strong>Analysis:</strong> With fresh statistics, the CBO now sees the massive number of rows under the 'SA_MAN'.
-It will likely change the plan dramatically, perhaps switching from `NESTED LOOPS` to a `HASH JOIN` to process the larger dataset more efficiently.
+It will likely change the plan dramatically, perhaps switching from <code>NESTED LOOPS</code> to a <code>HASH JOIN</code> to process the larger dataset more efficiently.
 It has adapted correctly because it has the right information.
 </li>
 <li>
 <strong>Long-Term Stability with SQL Plan Management (The 23ai Philosophy):</strong>